sychan/kb_sdk_docs/source/overview.rst

 You can register a new app from this page: https://appdev.kbase.us/#appcatalog/register

 Once you do so, it will be available in the ``dev`` catalog.
 This catalog is meant as experimentation grounds for new apps.
-When you're searching for apps, you need to be sure to filter by development apps to view your ``dev`` app.
+When you're searching for apps, you need to be sure to filter by the development catalog to view your ``dev`` app.